charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 ![](/assets/images/tasp/telekinesis.jpg)
 *Source: [The Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/a_leiaknew_anh_comp.html)*

 Supposed Jedi premonitions are actually delusions, hallucinations, and lies.
 Luke also believes that Kenobi feels "a great disturbance in the Force"; in fact, his contact alerted him of Tarkin's actions.
-Why else would Luke, incredibly gifted in the Force, have felt nothing at all?
+Why else would Luke, who is strong in the Force, have felt nothing at all?

 Supposed Force-ghosts are explained by holograms, also a common piece of technology.

 ![](/assets/images/tasp/ghosts.jpg)
 *Source: [The Skywalker Paradigm](http://ammonra.org/skywalkerparadigm/a_leiaknew_anh_comp.html)*

 The supposed Jedi ability to predict and block blaster fire with a lightsaber is based in truth, but exaggerated.
 Lightsabers do absorb blaster fire, but they are limited by the reaction time of their wielders.
-Luke believes that his instincts allowed him to block the training droid's attacks while blindfolded; in fact, the droid was programmed to intentionally fire at Luke's lightsaber.
-In later episodes, Luke is only able to block attacks when he can clearly see the shooter.
-Note that Jedi are shown blocking blaster fire many times in Episodes I, II, and III... but only in scenes which feature obvious digital tampering!
+Luke believes that his instincts allowed him to block the training droid's attacks while blindfolded; in fact, the droid fired at Luke's lightsaber intentionally.
+In later episodes, Luke is only able to block attacks when he can clearly see the shooter[^1].

+[^1]: Note that Jedi are shown blocking blaster fire many times in Episodes I, II, and III... but only in scenes which feature obvious digital tampering!

 Note that Han meets Kenobi's claims about the Force with disbelief.
 The galaxy was full of Jedi within Han's lifetime, and that he is a well-travelled man who has had plenty of run-ins with the law.
 He, more than Luke (or the audience), knows where hypnotism stops and technology begins.